-A TBI can turn life upside down in just a few seconds.
+A TBI can turn your life upside down in a matter of seconds.
 These injuries can lead to long-term problems that may plague an individual and his or her family for a lifetime, requiring costly care and therapy.
 Many who have suffered a TBI are frozen with fear and not sure what to do.

 Understanding Traumatic Brain Injuries

-Mild TBIs Versus Moderate/Severe TBIs: All Can Be Devastating
+Your Brain Injury Lawyer Discusses: Mild TBIs Versus Moderate/Severe: All Can Be Devastating

 Mild TBIs have a broad range of symptoms.
 These can be categorized as physical, sensory, and cognitive.
 Physical symptoms include, among others: